Training program helps school facilities become more energy efficient and save money.

 - Evaluate Progress

-Toolkit One: Make the Commitment
+Tool Kit 1: Make the Commitment

 Establishing support from school district leadership (school board, superintendent, principal) is essential to a successful energy management program.
-A successful program will requires collaboration, communication and participation among key areas of the district including facilities, information technology, faculty, staff and students:
+A successful program will requires collaboration, communication, and participation among key areas of the district including facilities, information technology, faculty, staff, and students:

 - Institute a district-wide board-approved energy policy to garner support from senior administration.